MBilalQureshi/versus-drf-m5/docs/md_files/BACKEND.md

 Profile
 queryset = Profile.objects.annotate(posts_count=Count('owner__product', distinct=True),total_upvotes=Coalesce((Vote.objects.filter(up_vote=True).values('total_upvotes')), 0)).order_by('-total_upvotes')
 ```
 I updated this solution multiple times, before asking chatgpt.
-My code for the profile was removed before the commit hence not available.
+My code for the product view was removed before the commit hence not available.

 **Fix:** Chat gpt helped me in creating the querysets for this purpose.
 Kindly see the profile and product views for details.